02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Security Comparison Table

-Security Aspect OpenClaw Cowork
+Security OpenClaw Cowork

 Where Data Resides Local only Sent to Anthropic Servers

-Sandbox Isolation None by default Yes (VM Sandbox)
+Sandbox Isolation None by Default Yes (VM Sandbox)

 Critical Vulnerabilities CVE-2026-25253 (CVSS 8.8) Prompt Injection via Files